davidson16807/sublime_contextual_move/README.md

 ## The Gist
 `Ctrl+IJKL` are contextual arrow keys.
 By default, they move the cursor one character at a time.
 Adding "Shift" will extend the selection.

-If you open the command palette or enter an autocomplete dropdown, they'll move through the options just like regular arrow keys.
+If you open the command palette or an autocomplete dropdown, they'll move through the options just like regular arrow keys.

 If you open the search panel, they'll move between search results.